 image

-"The back of beyond" is one way Glencolmcille, Co.
-Donegal, has been described.
-Glencolmcille lies nestled deep in the extreme northwest corner of the island of Ireland.
+"The back of beyond" is one way Glencolmcille has been described.
+Glencolmcille is nestled deep in the northwest corner of the island of Ireland.
 It is the Irish equivalent of a dead end.
-The road literally stops here.
-Any further and you hit the ocean!
+The road literally stops here - any further and you hit the Atlantic Ocean!
+Explore the beauty of Glencolmcille click here

 Glen Head, Glencolmcille, County Donegal